ZhEgor/JetWallet/README.md

   - navigation
   - theme
   - components
+  - cardrecognition
 - data
 - domain
-- features
+- presentation
   - mywallet
-  - cardrecognition
+  - auth
 - buildSrc

 ### UI:
 - The app supports **DarkTheme**, **LightTheme** and **DynamicTheme**.

-- Below you can see genereted compose metrics report for **:features:mywallet** module, for more information on how to get this report follow the [link](https://github.com/androidx/androidx/blob/08c6116/compose/compiler/design/compiler-metrics.md).
+- Below you can see generated compose metrics report for **:presentation:mywallet** module, for more information on how to get this report follow the [link](https://github.com/androidx/androidx/blob/08c6116/compose/compiler/design/compiler-metrics.md).

 <details>
   <summary>mywallet_debug-composables.txt</summary>